Shadow Days: open to 6th through 8th-grade girls

 School Contact: Mrs. Lauren Aliano Mueller, Admissions Director 402-810-9966

 How much advance notice is needed?
-Preferably at least one day
+Preferably at least two days

 Who can set it up?
 A parent or student may call or email the Admissions Director.

-Are there half or full day restrictions?
-7th and 8th graders may come for a half or full day; it is suggested that 6th graders come for half day only, unless they are with a sibling.
-Mondays, Tuesdays and Fridays are the ideal days to visit; there are eight single block (40 minute) classes; Wednesdays and Thursdays are double block days, four classes, 80 minutes each.
+Is there half or full day restrictions?
+7th and 8th graders may come for a half or full day.
+It is suggested that 6th graders come for half day only unless they are with a sibling.
+Mondays, Tuesdays, and Fridays are the ideal days to visit; there are eight single block (40-minute) classes.
+Wednesdays and Thursdays are double block days with four 80-minute classes.

 May the Duchesne student have more than one shadow at a time?
-One or two is preferable; if there are three, then two Duchesne students will “share” the three visitors.
+A Duchesne student may have two shadows at a time.

 What is the policy for high school students wanting to visit?
 Dean of Students must approve another high school student visit.

 Dress code?
 No jeans, shorts or halter or tank tops.
-Most shadows wear khakis, cords, a dress, or a skirt with a nice shirt, sweater or sweatshirt.
-Visitors will be advised if it is a full dress uniform day, and to wear an appropriate length dress or skirt.
+Most shadows wear a skirt, dress, or nice pants along with a shirt or sweater.
+Shadows will be advised if it is a full dress uniform day, and to wear an appropriate length dress or skirt.

 Restricted dates?
 After December 10th and May 10th (Semester review and testing days); National Testing Day in October; Field Day in May

-Drop off & pick up policy: If visitor is being dropped off and picked up by parent, use the main circle drive entrance on Burt St. Check in with the receptionist.
-If the visitor comes to school with their Duchesne student nest, they need to check in at the Admissions Office.
+Drop off & pick up policy: If the shadow will be dropped off by a parent, use the circle drive entrance on Burt St. Check in with the receptionist.
+The shadow can be picked up at the same entrance at the end of the day.
+If the shadow comes to school with their Duchesne student nest, they need to check in at the Admissions Office before the first block.

 How are shadows matched up?
-A visitor may request a particular Duchesne student or if she does not know anyone, she is matched up by academic interests or extra-curricula activities.
+A shadow may request a particular Duchesne student.
+If she does not know any current students, she is matched up by academic interests or extra-curricular activities.
 A freshman or sophomore Duchesne student is recommended.

 What should the visitor bring or not bring?
 A notepad & pen if they want to remember specific points about their visit; a paperback book in case their Duchesne host has a quiz.
-If a visitor has a cell phone, it must be turned off during the school day, when the visitor is above ground floor.
+If the shadow has a cell phone, it must be turned off during the school day, when they are above the ground floor.
+Shadows are also encouraged to bring a water bottle.